jaidetree/idle-parens/resources/blog/2019-01-31-3-functional-programming-experience.md

 ---
 type: post
 title: "My Functional Programming Experience"
-description: My journey climbing the functional programming mountain.
+description: I climbed the mountain of madness only to find the peaks smell a lot like functional programming.
 author: Eccentric J
 author-email: jayzawrotny@gmail.com
 location: New York, USA